How Do I Become a Cardiovascular Technologist?

 5. Complete Continuing Education Requirements (Timeline Varies)

 Imaging procedures and equipment evolve.
-Cardiovascular technicians and technologists have to master new machines and practices to remain competitive in their field and to ensure patient safety.
-This is precisely why state licensing boards and certification bodies require professionals to complete ongoing continuing education units (CEUs) to renew their credentials.
+Cardiovascular technicians and technologists must master new machines and practices to remain competitive in their field and ensure patient safety.
+This is precisely why state licensing boards and certification bodies require professionals to complete continuing education units (CEUs) to renew their credentials.

 Each state or organization sets its own continuing education standards.